belugabehr/doesitperf/README.md

 * Queue Insertion
 * Converting Java Collection to Native Array
 * SLF4J Parameterized Logging
+* Random Number Generator

 ## Requirements
 1. Java 1.8
 2. Maven

+## Caveats

+> REMEMBER: The numbers produced by this test suite are just data.
+To gain reusable insights, you need to follow up on why the numbers are the way they are.
+Use profilers (see -prof, -lprof), design factorial experiments, perform baseline and negative tests that provide experimental control, make sure the benchmarking environment is safe on JVM/OS/HW level, ask for reviews from the domain experts.
+Do not assume the numbers tell you what you want them to tell.

+ \- JMH Runtime Output

 ## Additional Reading